snagori28/AURA/README.md

 Environment variables `OPENAI_API_KEY` and optionally `NEO4J_URI`, `NEO4J_USER`,
 and `NEO4J_PASSWORD` are required.
 Copy `\.env.example` to `\.env` and fill in your credentials before starting the service.
+When `MemoryAgent` is created without explicit parameters it reads these values from the environment.

 ## Frontend